tcpdump(1) — Linux manual page

 a limited snapshot are indicated in the output with

-``[|proto]'', where proto is the name of the protocol
+``[|proto]'', where proto is the name of the protocol level

-level at which the truncation has occurred.
+at which the truncation has occurred.

-Note that taking larger snapshots both increases the
+Note that taking larger snapshots both increases the amount

-effectively, decreases the amount of packet buffering.
+decreases the amount of packet buffering.
+This may cause

-the transport layer, which loses information that may be
+transport layer, which loses information that may be

 important.
 NFS and AFS requests and replies, for example,